A solar seaweed dryer

-Reproducing this feature can increase macroscopic water condensation of the air stream.
+Reproducing this feature will increase macroscopic water condensation of the air stream, a first dehumidification step.

-This beetle can passively change the colour of its elytra from yellow to black under high humidity levels to enhance its camouflage capacity.
-Its cuticle is made out of a micro-scale three-dimensional chitin filament network that captures humidity passively.
+To remain hidden, this insect can passively change the colour of its elytra from yellow to black under high humidity levels.
+This is made possible by the micro-scale 3D chitin filament network of its cuticle that adsorbs humidity.

-Emulating this material as a dehumidifier will further reduce relative humidity of the air stream.
+Emulating this material as a microporous dehumidifier membrane will further dehumidify the air stream.

-This insect needs to avoid any unwanted reflection of light and detection from predators.
-Its eyes have an anti-reflective coating consisting of nanoscale dome structures smaller than the wavelength of visible light that act as a region of graded refractive index between the ambient medium and the interface.
+Moths need to avoid any unwanted reflection of light and detection from predators.
+Thus, their eyes display an anti-reflective coating consisting of nanoscale dome structures smaller than the wavelength of visible light acting as a region of graded refractive index between the ambient medium and the interface.

-These structures inspired an anti-reflective coating that maximizes the solar radiation absorption and thus maximizes solar heating.
+This pattern inspired an anti-reflective coating that maximizes the solar radiation absorption and thus solar heating.